huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 We, as a gaming culture, have hit the 'trough of sorrow' when it comes to our low-end devices.
 There's an entire segment missing in our market.
 At the high-end, we've got plenty of competition.
 300-1200$ devices, high-end X86 processors that are capable of running the newest (or nearly newest) games at high resolution and high speed.
 In the mid-range, that's when we switch processor architectures.
 Mid-range gaming portables are universally ARM devices, running a low power chipset with an ARM instruction set.
 Think the GPD XD, razor android gaming handheld, etc. At the low-end, the market is saturated with cheap MIPS and low-end ARM processors.
 Why is this a problem?

 The problem is emulation overhead.
 We can emulate a PS1 on these low-end chipsets.
-To emulate a PS2, still requires a top of the line system.
+To emulate a PS2 still requires a top of the line system.
 The top of the line steam deck may still struggle to emulate some PS2 titles.
 It may be another 10 or 20 years before we can emulate a PS2 on a cheap 50$ handheld, if ever.
 And it has been this way for over a decade.

 It doesn't have to be though!
 A one gigahertz processor, a gig of ram, if we were running these games directly instead of emulating the original hardware, that would be more than enough!
 Indeed, in the following article I show that it is, and there are a great number of PS2-era games I show running in full speed.
 You might just be surprised how powerful 1ghz really is.
 Interested?
 Read on!

 I set about to put together an X86 handheld.
 A really shitty one, the lowest end hardware I could find.
-I figured, if I can show these games running great on the lowest spec chip available, that'll really prove the point.
+I figured if I can show these games running on the lowest spec chip available, that'll really prove the point.
 I made some mistakes and bad assumptions along the way, while also learning a ton and even challenging some of my own assumptions.

 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/serioussam.png" width="640">

-The section wherein I spec the hardware.
+*The section wherein I spec the hardware.*

 I started by searching around (I usually start on Hackaday or github) for anyone else who has built an x86 handheld lately.
 I found a couple of interesting articles: